-Type of ADR offered (e.g. mediation, adjudication, etc).
-Adjudication Number of employees as ADR officials.
-3 How are dispute outcomes reached (e.g. panel decision, individual mediator, etc)?
-Individual adjudicator assesses documentary evidence submitted by the parties If outcome is reached by panel decision, please explain who makes up the panel?
-N/A How is the ADR funded?
+Type of ADR offered (e.g. mediation, Adjudication adjudication, etc). - Number of employees as ADR officials.
+3 How are dispute outcomes reached (e.g. panel Individual adjudicator assesses documentary decision, individual mediator, etc)? evidence submitted by the parties If outcome is reached by panel decision, please N/A explain who makes up the panel?
+How is the ADR funded?
 Case fees paid by traders, irrespective of outcome.
 Free of charge to consumers.